 The first thing to do when your toddler complains of back pain is to decide if she appears ill or is in acute distress and needs to see a doctor immediately.
 If she does not, give her pain medicines approved by her doctor if she needs it.

-Her spine isn't straight, which might be a sign of a birth defect or tumor, or may be due to weak back muscles or posture.
+The spine isn't straight, which might be a sign of a birth defect or tumor, or may be due to weak back muscles or posture.

 Your child's pain may resolve with or without pain medicine if it is from a benign cause.
 If she is getting better, you can continue to watch her to see if the improvement continues.

-While You Observe
+While You Observe Your Toddler

 Observe your toddler closely over the next two or three days.
 She will likely let you know if she is not improving.
 As long as the pain is resolving and there is no apparent reason for concern, you don't need to restrict her activities while you continue to observe and assess her condition.

 When Signs and Symptoms Continue